straw-hat-team/adr/adrs/3122196229/README.md

 component out of a file, that file name must change?

-That would introduce more potential refactoring like renaming file paths, adding more unnecessary line of code changes.
+That would introduce more potential refactoring like renaming file paths, adding more unnecessary line of code changes, and extra work in code reviews.

 As well as issues in `CI` environments, where it may be the case that `git` didn't rename the file due to case-insensitive file systems, and you must use